 - 4 Star: 6.6 cents | 7.6 cents

 There are two different rates shown.
 The first is called the “Street Rate.”
 This is the flat rate per word for writing the article.
 The second rate shown is a “Bonus Rate.”
 You can earn this rate for the article if you deliver a quick turnaround time.
 The client has three days to accept your article.
 If it's not accepted within three days, it gets auto-accepted by their system.

 Frequency and Method of Pay

-If you need to get paid more often than that, you may want to check out this list of weekly pay work at home jobs.
+For other companies that pay frequently, you may want to check out this list of weekly pay work at home jobs.

 Types of Articles